7-Eleven: Sweden

-Former locations
+In May 2024, Reitan announced its intention to stop selling cigarettes in its Swedish stores, including all 7-Eleven Swedish stores, by 2026.

+Turkey

+7-Eleven entered the Turkish market in 1989.
+Major stakeholder of the master franchise, Özer Çiller sold his shares in 1993, after his wife Tansu Çiller became the Prime Minister.
+In the 2010s, 7-Eleven left the Turkish market, transferring most of its stores to franchise owners.

 United Kingdom

 During the 1980s, 7-Eleven convenience stores were based in London and the South East of England.
-The first shop opened in Sydenham, South East London in 1985.
-The United Kingdom had 57 7-Eleven stores when it was sold to Budgens in October 1997.
+The first shop opened in Hendon, north London in 1985.
+In October 1997 all 57 UK 7-Eleven stores were sold to Budgens.
 The company announced in 2014 they had planned to return to the UK market, but this did not progress beyond its announcement.
 In 2019, the company announced again it had planned to return, but as of October 2022 no stores had been opened.

 North America

 Canada

 The first 7-Eleven store to open in Canada was in Calgary, Alberta, on June 29, 1969.
 There are 562 7-Eleven stores in Canada as of December 2022.
 Winnipeg, Manitoba, has the world's largest number of Slurpee consumers, with an estimated 1,500,000 Slurpees sold since the first 7-Eleven opened on March 21, 1970.
 All 7-Eleven locations in Canada are corporate operated.
 Like its U.S. counterparts every July 11 the stores offer free Slurpees on "7-Eleven Day".

 A limited number of 7-Eleven locations feature gas stations from Shell Canada, Petro-Canada, or Esso.
 In November 2005, 7-Eleven started offering the Speak Out Wireless cellphone service in Canada.
 7-Eleven locations also featured CIBC ATMs—in June 2012, these machines were replaced with ATMs operated by Scotiabank.
 7-Eleven abandoned the Ottawa, Ontario, market in December 2009 after selling its six outlets to Quickie Convenience Stores, a regional chain.
 Following concerns over the fate of 7-Eleven Speak Out Wireless customers, Quickie offered the option for SpeakOut customers to port into the Good2Go mobile provider.
 SpeakOut subsequently offered online sales as an option, and continues to offer Ottawa-based phone numbers to new and existing customers.
-7-Eleven is similarly absent from the Quebec market due to its saturation by chains like Alimentation Couche-Tard and Boni-soir, and by independent dépanneurs.
+7-Eleven is similarly absent from the Quebec market due to its saturation by chains like Alimentation Couche-Tard and by independent dépanneurs.

 In March 2016, 7-Eleven acquired 148 Imperial Oil-owned Esso gas stations in Alberta and British Columbia for C$2.8 billion.
 Most of their convenience stores were converted to 7-Eleven stores, and they remain supplied by Esso.
-Some locations were not converted to 7-Eleven; these locations operate under the transitional banner "smartstop 24/7" with their existing store formats, typically inherited from the previous On the Run chain.
+Some locations were not converted to 7-Eleven; these locations operate under the transitional banner "smartstop 24/7" with their existing store formats, typically inherited from On the Run.